-The Funds measure fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements.
+The Fund measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements.

-- Level 1: Quoted market prices (unadjusted) in active markets for identical instruments. - Level 2: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly unobservable.
+- Level 1: Quoted market prices (unadjusted) in active markets for financial assets and liabilities. - Level 2: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.